keptn/keptn.github.io/content/docs/0.5.0.beta/reference/cli/index.md

 ### keptn uninstall

 To uninstall Keptn from a cluster, the `uninstall` command is provided.
-This command does not delete, e.g., Istio, Dynatrace, or onboarded services.
+This command does not delete, e.g., Istio, Tiller, Dynatrace, or onboarded services.

 **Note:** This command requires a *kubernetes current context* pointing to the cluster where Keptn should get uninstalled.